scottslowe/lowescott.github.io/_posts/2013-09-04-introducing-linux-network-namespaces.md

 This part of it threw me for a while.
 I can't really explain why, but it did.
 Once I'd figured it out, it was obvious.
 To connect a network namespace to the physical network, _just use a bridge._ In my case, I used an Open vSwitch (OVS) bridge, but a standard Linux bridge would work as well.
 Place one or more physical interfaces as well as one of the veth interfaces in the bridge, and---bam!---there you go.
 Naturally, if you had different namespaces, you'd probably want/need to connect them to different physical networks or different VLANs on the physical network.

 So there you go---an introduction to Linux network namespaces.
 It's quite likely I'll build on this content later, so while it seems a bit obscure right now just hang on to this knowledge.
 In the meantime, if you have questions, clarifications, or other information worth sharing with other readers, please feel free to speak up in the comments.

+**UPDATE:** As I discovered after publishing this post, it most certainly _is_ possible to assign various types of network interfaces to network namespaces, including physical interfaces.
+(I'm not sure why I ran into problems when I first wrote this post.)
+In any case, to assign a physical interface to a network namespace, you'd use this command:

+    ip link set dev <device> netns <namespace>

+Sorry for the confusion!

 [1]: {% post_url 2013-05-29-a-quick-introduction-to-linux-policy-routing %}
 [2]: {% post_url 2013-05-30-a-use-case-for-policy-routing-with-kvm-and-open-vswitch %}